shinomineko/k8s/k8s.md

 - Made up of Linux primitives
 	* Cgroups
 	* Namespaces
+	* Linux Security Modules
 	* Blah blah blah

-???
+---

+# Containers

+### Namespaces

-Namespaces - control what a process can use.
+Control what a process can see

+- PID
+- Mount
+- Network
+- IPC
+- User
+- Cgroup
+- ...

+---

+# Containers

+### Cgroups

-Cgroups - control what a process can use.
+Control what a process can use

+- Memory
+- CPU
+- Blkio
+- Devices
+- Cpuset
+- ...

 ---